It’s ok to need a man.

 You may still attract men sexually, but they may leave repeatedly.
 Because there’s nothing to take care of.

-If it’s ok to surrender to this need by reading 50 Shades of Grey, or any romance novel, why isn’t it ok to choose to need a man for real?
+I mean, if it’s ok to surrender to this need for a man by reading 50 Shades of Grey, or any romance novel, why isn’t it ok to choose to need a man for real?

 Because he enjoys feeling needed.
 And because it makes him feel alive to feel genuinely needed by a woman.